fbpx

 • Physical Consequences: ARFID can result in severe nutritional deficiencies, with children and adolescents at particular risk of stunted growth and developmental issues.

 • Psychological Impact: Individuals with ARFID may experience social isolation and limited participation in social gatherings involving food.
-It can lead to frustration and anxiety about food choices and a limited range of acceptable foods.
+Consequently, this can lead to frustration and anxiety about food choices, as well as a limited range of acceptable foods..

 5. Pica